-The Directors have made self-declarations for the purpose of identifying parties related to them.
-The said declarations were noted at the Related Party transaction Review Committee meetings.
+The Directors have made self declarations for the purpose of identifying parties related to them.
+The said declarations were noted at the Related Party Transactions Review Committee Meetings.

-The Company is in compliance with Rule 9 of the listing rules of the CSE pertaining to Related Party Transactions, during the current financial year.
+The Company is in compliance with Rule 9 of the Listing Rules of the Colombo Stock Exchange pertaining to Related Party Transactions, during the financial year.

-Related Party Transactions Exceeding 10% of the Equity or 5% of the Total Assets of the Company.
+Related Party Transactions Exceeding 10% of the Equity or 5% of the Total Assets of the Company

-The Directors declare in terms of the requirements of the Listing Rules of the Colombo Stock Exchange that the transactions carried out by the Company with its Related Parties during the year ended 31st March 2022, did not exceed 10% of Equity or 5% of the Total Assets of the Company as at 31st March 2021
+The Directors declare in terms of the requirements of the Listing Rules of the Colombo Stock Exchange that the transactions carried out by the Company with its Related Parties during the year ended 31st March 2022, did not exceed 10% of Equity or 5% of the Total Assets of the Company as at 31st March 2021.

-The details of the Related Party Transactions are given in Note 18 on page 57 to 58 of the Financial Statements.
+The details of the Related Party Transactions are given in Note 18 on page 56 to 57 of the Financial Statements